YunanWu2168/GAN_MotionRemoval/README.md

     <em>Figure 6.
 The architecture of the proposed model using perceptual loss function.</em>
 </p>

 The initialized weights of the new model consisted of two parts: weights trained from the DRN-DCMB model and weights of the original VGG-16 net.
 The VGG-16 network was pre-trained on the ImageNet to extract meaningful features more easily recognized by human eyes.
 The VGG-16 network extracted feature maps from the DRN-DCMB model output image and the ground truth clean image separately, and then the perceptual loss was calculated from these two features maps, which was then back-propagated to update the weights in the DRN-DCMB network.
 Note all weights of the VGG-16 net itself was not trained or updated.
 More specifically, the new model training process included the following steps.
-1) The input simulated motion images to the DRN-DCMB network was a full-size image instead of small-patch images; 2) The output image from the DRN-DCMB network was fed into the pre-trained VGG-16 network for feature extraction from the layer of “block5_conv3” (feature map size: 32×32×512); 3) The ground true clean image was also fed into another pre-trained VGG-16 network for feature extraction from the layer of “block5_conv3” (feature map size: 32×32×512); 4) The perceptual loss was calculated by comparing the two feature maps, as illustrated in above equation; 5) The perceptual loss was back-propagated to update the weights in the DRN-DCMB model.
+1) The input simulated motion images to the DRN-DCMB network was a full-size image instead of small-patch images; 2) The output image from the DRN-DCMB network was fed into the pre-trained VGG-16 network for feature extraction from the layer of “block5_conv3” (feature map size: 32×32×512); 3) The ground true clean image was also fed into another pre-trained VGG-16 network for feature extraction from the layer of “block5_conv3” (feature map size: 32×32×512); 4) The perceptual loss was calculated by comparing the two feature maps, as illustrated in above equation.